 |7:15 - 8:30 PM Catechumenate Group||Receive the Word + Church teaching / Learn to be a disciple||Updated quarterly - join via discernment|

-*In-person sessions are held in the church basement where we have ample room to spread out; a face covering is required.
+*In-person sessions are held in the Parish Center (church undercroft) where we have ample room to spread out.
+A face covering is required.

 W H A T I S R C I A?

 If you could have certain knowledge of any one thing in life, what would you choose?

 Maybe a cure for cancer?

 How about this instead...a cure for death!

 Everlasting life with abundant joy and infinite love starting right now!
 That is the offer Jesus makes to each of us (John 3:16).
 And there's something more.

 To understand the more, we travel back in time to the ancient days of the Church.
 Under Roman occupation, it was a time of chaos and great upheaval.
 In those days Christians’ refusal to worship Roman gods caused them to be viewed as reckless and callous to the welfare of their fellow man.
 Indeed, they were called “haters of humanity” (Tacitus, Annals 15.44).
 As a result, they often suffered serious persecution.

 And yet, the Church grew!
 Living a counter-cultural lifestyle (e.g. caring for the sick, showing generosity to the poor, and adhering to a high moral standard) was attractive to many.
 Most of all, Christians lived in community and looked after one another.
 Christianity is a group project, and amidst our modern day cultural revolution that caring community still exists...in your local Catholic parish.
 So let’s talk about how you become a full-fledged member!